A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Conclusions and Future Work

 In this study, we first address the foundational challenge of SBOM accuracy.
 Through a large-scale evaluation of 2,414 open-source projects, we demonstrated that utilizing lock files as the primary input enables popular SBOM generators like \texttt{Syft} and \texttt{Trivy} to produce consistent, complete, and reliable SBOMs.
 This establishes a crucial first step for any practical SBOM-based SSC pipeline.

 However, our study reveals that even these accurate SBOMs are not a silver bullet for vulnerability management.
-Our evaluation of downstream scanners uncovered a more profound flaw in the current ecosystem: an overwhelming 97.5\% false positive rate.
+Our manual evaluation of downstream scanners uncovered a more profound flaw in the current ecosystem: an overwhelming 92.0\% false positive rate in our sampled dataset.
 This finding demonstrates that the current generation of SBOM-based scanners is fundamentally inadequate for practical use, burying developers in unactionable alerts and undermining the trustworthiness of the entire process.

 This limitation arises from the coarse granularity of information typically provided by SBOMs, which operate at the package level.
 A package may include a large number of functions, and the presence of a single vulnerable function can result in the entire package—and by extension, the software—being flagged as vulnerable, even if the function is never invoked.
 For practitioners, this overgeneralization directly leads to wasted resources on manual triage and encourages ignoring security alerts, which ultimately degrades the security posture.